 PhD student in Computer Systems focusing on memory management in architecture and operating systems

-The Department of Information Technology holds a leading position in research as well as teaching at all levels.
-The department has over 300 employees, including 120 faculty, 110 PhD students, and 30 research groups.
-More than 4000 students are enrolled annually.
+The Department of Information Technology has a leading position in research and education.
+The Department currently has about 300 employees, including 120 teachers and 110 PhD students.
+More than 4000 students study one or more courses at the department each year.
+More info: http://www.it.uu.se.

 Duties/Project description: The virtual memory system is the backbone of memory management in operating systems, and has further evolved to efficiently support memory protection and isolation in cloud environments (both containers and virtualization).
 However, with the explosive growth of memory usage in applications and server memory capacity, the virtual memory address translation is suffering from slowdowns, which in turn slows down the entire system.